-These Quinoa Flour Chocolate Chip Cookies are perfect healthy snacks for kids’ lunch boxes!
-Gluten free and soy free, these quinoa cookies are melt in your mouth type!
+These Quinoa Chocolate Chip Cookies are perfect healthy snacks for kids’ lunch boxes!
+Gluten free and soy free, these delicious cookies are melt in your mouth type!

 It takes only 10 minutes to prepare the quinoa cookie batter, 10-12 minutes in the oven and you are done!
 And this recipe produces 18 small size chocolate chip cookies.
 Perfect for making over the weekend for upcoming school week.